FunctionLab/onboarding/README.md

 The lab meeting location alternates between Princeton and Flatiron (NYC).
 Meeting times and locations will be updated on the FunctionLab Google Calendar.

-Contact: Vicky

 ## Journal Club / Primer
 Journal clubs / primers are usually immediately before / after lab meeting.
+(Currently on hiatus)

 These meetings are a chance for people to present on either a recent paper or a topic of interest, either biological or technical (e.g., single-cell sequencing, kidney disease, deep learning, coding standards, new packages that may be of use to others).